 If that does not fix your wireless, we recommend resetting your router and running the setup CD that came with your router to set it back up.
 When setting it back up, please pick a NEW wireless name and password.

-Through our partners, CTC has a direct link to Netflix and some other common content providers.
+Through our partners, Optic has a direct link to Netflix and some other common content providers.
 If your Netflix is buffering, try the following:

 1) Take note of your connection speed.
 If you subscribe to our lowest high speed connection, you may need to upgrade to a faster connection speed.